-12. Should the solicitation pertain to the installation and/or maintenance of any form of infrastructure within the City, the solicitation shall inform the vendors that should they be the successful quoter, they will be required to provide a performance bond in the amount of 100% of the quotation, as well as a maintenance bond in the amount of 25% of the quotation which shall continue in existence for three (3) years after acceptance of the work and release of the performance bond.
+12. Should the solicitation pertain to the installation and/or maintenance of any form of infrastructure within the City, the solicitation shall inform the vendors that should they be the successful quoter, they will be required to provide a performance bond in the amount of 110% of the quotation, as well as a maintenance bond in the amount of 125% of the quotation which shall continue in existence for three (3) years after acceptance of the work and release of the performance bond.

-Request for sealed bids for projects in excess of $150,000
+Request for sealed bids for purchases and/or public works projects in excess of $150,000

-1. Requests for sealed bids must be published in the newspaper twice, at least one (1) week but no more than six (6) weeks apart, with the second notice to be at least ten (10) days before the date specified for the bid opening with proof of publication of which to be provided by the department head to the Clerk-Treasurer prior to the opening of such bids.
+1. If requests for sealed bids are utilizing paper documents, such request must be published in the newspaper twice, at least one (1) week but no more than six (6) weeks apart, with the second notice to be at least ten (10) days before the date specified for the bid opening with proof of publication of which to be provided by the department head to the Clerk-Treasurer prior to the opening of such bids.
 The advertisement must fix the time for receiving bids to be 9:30 a.m. on the day the Board of Public Works and Safety will consider the bids.
+If sealed bids are requested to be submitted electronically, the provisions of IC 36-1-12-4 should be followed, including, but not limited to:

+a.
+Plans and specifications shall be filed with the Clerk-Treasurer and shall be accessible to public inspection, Monday through Friday, from 8:00 a.m. to 4:00 p.m. at 10 S. State St., Greenfield, Indiana.

+b.
+Electronic access to the notice of the bid solicitation shall be made available through the computer Gateway administered under IC 4-13.1-2-2(a)(6) by the Office of Technology.

+c.
+The notice must specify the place where the plans and specifications are on file in the date fixed for receiving bids.

+d.
+The period of time between the date of the first publication of the solicitation and the date of receiving bids may not be more than six (6) weeks apart if the estimated cost of the public works project is less than $25 million and not more than ten (10) weeks apart if the estimated cost of the public works project is at least $25 million.

 2. The request for sealed bids must inform the bidder that their bids must contain the following: